bsnes-emu/bsnes/docs/notes.md

-Because higan does not currently support game-specific controller features, to experience the rumble effect in higan you'll need to configure the console itself:
+Because higan does not currently support game-specific controller features, to experience the rumble effect in higan you'll need to configure the console:

   - Open
     [higan's Input settings](interface/higan-settings.md#input)